jobbrIO/demo/README.md

 ```

 ### Client
-Use the typed [Client](https://www.nuget.org/packages/Jobbr.Client) to access the WebAPI
+Use the typed [Client](https://www.nuget.org/packages/Jobbr.Client) to access the WebAPI:

 ```c#
 var jobbrClient = new JobbrClient("http://localhost:1337/jobbr");